grscwf/twin-mt/nero-paths.md

     - Bad Ending: Tamed Harsh - resist
 - After disrupting the grav crystals, there's a choice between getting the letter opener first or snuffing the candle first.
-  Unlike Drekkar's story, both options succeed.
+  Both options succeed.
 There's no trap here.
-- Easy solution will break the mirror if it's tapped, making it unavailable on the 2nd Floor, and making the 2nd Floor Easy solution unavailable.
+- If the mirror is tapped, it will get broken, making it unavailable on the 2nd Floor, and making the 2nd Floor Easy solution unavailable.
-- There are additional Bad Endings here:
+- There are two Bad Endings that can happen after the easy escape:
   - Bad Ending: Caged Mild - paw off before leaving.
-  - Bad Ending: Caged Harsh - paw off with wand before leaving.
-This is meant to be a little hard to find.
-It requires asking Ivex about the wand, which can be done when the Sprite wants touch or password.
+  - Bad Ending: Caged Harsh - use wand before leaving.
+    - This is meant to be a little hard to find.
+    - It requires asking Ivex about the wand, which can be done when the Sprite wants touch or password.
+    - This might require restarting from the beginning.
 </details>

 ### 1st Floor Hard
-The hard solution has 9 steps that must be done before Ivex leaves.
+The hard solution is 11 steps that must be done before Ivex leaves.
 It's designed to be unlikely to be found on the
 1st playthrough, but not too hard to find after a few more playthroughs.